erikpukinskis/confgen/README.md

 All of these are optional, depending on which presets you choose:

 - `api:[folder]` Adds a `start:api` command to start the service in [folder]
-- `apollo:client` Generate types for Apollo queries for the browser
-- `apollo:server` Generate types for Apollo Server resolvers
+- `codegen:resolvers` Generate types for Apollo Server resolvers
+- `codegen:schema` Compiles a GraphQL schema to TypeScript so it it can be exported from a library
+- `codegen:operations` Compiles a typed `gql` function for all of your Apollo Client queries and mutations
 - `bin` Adds a "bin" to your package JSON
 - `codespaces` sets up some good VSCode defaults, and adds extensions eslint, prettier, etc presets
 - `devServer:[folder]` Configures command for starting a dev server.
 If [folder] is provided, the command will be `start:[folder]`, otherwise it will be `start:dev` by default.